 You nod.
 "Even this Snart is good."
 Annoying as shit, but a white hat.

 "But she had a good reason.
 Her family.
 Her people.
 You and me, we're just..."

 She cups your cheek, her eyes gentle.
 Then she slaps you, harder than necessary but nowhere near the kind of blow she can deliver if she's angry.
 "We were bad.
 Were, Mick.
 We're good now.
 Goddamn heroes."
-With a grin, she grabs the sticks, puts them away, and saunters out with an energy that makes it look like you two haven't been doing more than jumping jacks.
+With a grin, she grabs the sticks and puts them away, then saunters out with an energy that makes it look like you two haven't been doing more than jumping jacks.

 That kind of stamina—damn, she must be good in bed.